LapTQ/hello-cpp/summaries/behind-the-scene.md

 ## One-Definition Rule (ODR)

 * A variable or function identifier can only have one definition (not declaration).
+* But types (including program-defined types) are exempt from the part of the ODR.
+For example:
+    * Including a given type definitions into multiple translation units does not violate ODR, but
+    * Including a given type definition more than once into a single translation unit is still violates ODR (=> still need header guards).

 ## Fundamental data types